top of page

 They scan the dating pool looking for specific trauma responses, most notably the fawn response.

 If you have a history of appeasing others to keep the peace, over-apologizing, and shrinking yourself to make others comfortable, a toxic partner views you as an unlimited emotional supply.
-This is the dynamic explored in Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work.
+This is the dynamic I describe in why your professionalism might be a fawn response at work.
 Your lack of rigid internal limits is the invitation a manipulator is looking for.

 You cannot out-think a trauma bond.
 You can heal it.
-I work with high-achieving professionals across New York State via secure online telehealth.
-Book a free 15-minute consultation to find out whether this kind of work feels right for your system.
+I offer EMDR, Brainspotting, and CRM for relationship trauma across New York and Florida and throughout all PsyPact states.
+Book a free 15-minute consultation to find out whether this kind of work feels right for you.
 No pressure.
 No commitment.
 Just a conversation.
-Or call/text (850) 696-7218.

 Why Healthy Love Feels "Boring" or Unsafe